florivz/mds-influxdb/README.md

 - Import the same IoT telemetry dataset into both InfluxDB 2.7 and Oracle Database.
 - Perform typical time-series queries (e.g., aggregations, filtering by time/device, downsampling) like:

   1. Aggregating the average humidity by device.
   2. Reading the highest measured temperature over all devices.
   3. Calculating the worst the worst air quality by aggregating “co”, “lpg” and “smoke” per device.
 Sum of the % for each device.
+  4. Calculate average temperature to humidity ratio across all devices within a specific time window

 - Measure and compare query performance, data ingestion speed, and storage efficiency.
 - Summarize findings and provide recommendations for similar IoT analytics scenarios.